 1.6C and 1.6M: Make a change to or delete an existing core course.

-Be sure that you select the correct Curriculog process for your proposal type!
-That will ensure appropriate routing for your proposal.
+Be sure to select the correct Curriculog process for your proposal type.
+This will ensure appropriate routing for your proposal.

 Additionally, please note that proposals are not reviewed until October.
 Keep this in mind when launching a proposal.
-If you launch a proposal significantly in advance of that month, your proposal may be sitting for a while before you hear anything.
+If you launch a proposal significantly in advance of that month, your proposal may sit before you hear anything.
 If you launch a proposal late, it may not be reviewed in time for that academic year.